The Double Ratchet Algorithm

 DH(dh_pair, dh_pub): This function is recommended to return the output from the X25519 or X448 function as defined in [12].
 There is no need to check for invalid public keys.

-KDF_RK(rk, dh_out): This function is recommended to be implemented using HKDF [3] with SHA-256 or SHA-512 [8], using rk as HKDF salt, dh_out as HKDF input key material, and an application-specific byte sequence as HKDF info.
+KDF_RK(rk, dh_out): This function is recommended to be implemented using HKDF [3] with SHA-256 or SHA-512 [13] and: using rk as HKDF salt, dh_out as HKDF input key material, and an application-specific byte sequence as HKDF info.
 The info value should be chosen to be distinct from other uses of HKDF in the application.

 KDF_CK(ck): HMAC [2] with SHA-256 or SHA-512 [13] is recommended, using ck as the HMAC key and using separate constants as input (e.g. a single byte 0x01 as input to produce the message key, and a single byte 0x02 as input to produce the next chain key).